run-x/opta-docs/content/en/Architecture/aws.md

 zone directing to the load balancer via an open source integration (see K8s section).

 ### Security Concerns

-* With linkerd and domain delegation complete, opta environments will have end-to-end encryption on all opta services.
+- With linkerd and domain delegation complete, Opta environments will have end-to-end encryption on all Opta services.
-* All databases and ec2s are run within the private subnets (i.e. can access the internet via a nat gateway, but nothing external can reach them).
+- All databases and ec2s are run within the private subnets (i.e. can access the internet via a nat gateway, but nothing external can reach them).
-* All databases (redis, documentdb, sql) are encrypted at rest with a KMS key provisioned by the environment.
+- All databases (redis, documentdb, sql) are encrypted at rest with a KMS key provisioned by the environment.
-* All database connections use SSL encryption.
+- All database connections use SSL encryption.
-* All S3 buckets are encrypted with AES 256.
+- All S3 buckets are encrypted with AES 256.
-* All SQS queues are encrypted at rest, each with a personal KMS key.
+- All SQS queues are encrypted at rest, each with a personal KMS key.
-* All SNS topics are encrypted at rest, each with a personal KMS key.
+- All SNS topics are encrypted at rest, each with a personal KMS key.
-* All networking access is managed via security groups either auto-provisioned by EKS, or manually crafted to just expose to the VPC and just the ports required for standard usage (i.e. 5432 for postgres).
+- All networking access is managed via security groups either auto-provisioned by EKS, or manually crafted to just expose to the VPC and just the ports required for standard usage (i.e. 5432 for postgres).
-* The EKS node ec2s are created with just the AmazonEKSClusterPolicy
+- The EKS node ec2s are created with just the AmazonEKSClusterPolicy
-* The EKS storage (e.g. K8s secrets) is encrypted at rest via KMS
+- The EKS storage (e.g. K8s secrets) is encrypted at rest via KMS
-* K8s service accounts are mapped to IAM roles via the officially sanctioned [OIDC](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) manner, with no long-lived credentials.
+- K8s service accounts are mapped to IAM roles via the officially sanctioned [OIDC](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) manner, with no long-lived credentials.
-* No long-lived IAM credentials are ever created.
+- No long-lived IAM credentials are ever created.
-* All ECR images/repos are private to the account.
+- All ECR images/repos are private to the account.
-* S3 buckets created privately by default.
+- S3 buckets created privately by default.
-* 5 day backup retentions for the postgres/documentdb databases.
+- 5 day backup retentions for the postgres/documentdb databases.
-* Currently, the EKS cluster is built with a public endpoint for the simple usage (can add private option later on once VPN feature is added).
+- Currently, the EKS cluster is built with a public endpoint for the simple usage (can add private option later on once VPN feature is added).